ozcanilh/Udemy-FrisbyJS-CodeceptJS-RestAPI-WebDriverio-Docker-PageObjectsPattern/README-Frisby.md

 npm install body-parser
 ```

-### FrisbyJS - Change Global and Local Env.
+### FrisbyJS - Change Globally and Locally Env.
-For Local Installation add parameter --dev-save to npm
+For Locally Installation add parameter --dev-save to npm
-For Global Installation add parameter -g to npm
+For Globally Installation add parameter -g to npm

 ** If you dont want to install all package with manually or script , package-lock.json file is available in project.
 Need to just npm-install
 ** If you want to install all package manually or script , please check and run frisby.sh.
 Before run these script , you should delete package-lock.json in project